GU-CLASP/GU-CLASP.github.io/_events/seminars/2026-05-20-seminar-by-Erik-Lagerstedt/index.md

 ---
-presented_by: "Eric Lagerstedt from the University of Gothenburg"
+presented_by: "Erik Lagerstedt from the University of Gothenburg"
 title: "TBA"
 type: seminar
 date: 2026-05-20